 Working on GPKs now is a sweet dream job.
 I can work from home, set my own hours, even during the craziest of deadlines.
 I really just conceive of gross and disgusting ways to depict kids.
 I collected the cards as a kid in the '80s, and even drew up my own GPK comics.
 Never created my own back then, but I've made up for that now.
 I've created close to 200 new GPK characters since I've been working with Topps.

-working on GPK during the Flashback phase of the franchise, but mentally,
+started working on GPK during the Flashback phase of the franchise,

-I always think of you as an All-New GPK artist.
-Maybe because there didn't
+but mentally, I always think of you as an All-New GPK artist.
+Maybe

 4. Speaking of the GPK Flashback

-Gonzales, created all of the original content on the backside for the latter
+June Gonzales, created all of the original content on the backside for

-two Flashback sets.
+the latter two Flashback sets.
 Whose idea was it to parody Facebook?
-Opposed to front

 Yes, Jeff needed an idea for the backs last minute, so I offered the idea of doing a spoof of Facebook.
 He liked it, or maybe just needed something very fast.
 In any case he asked me to write up the FAKEBOOK backs for 20 cards!
 It was a real rush job, with lots of heavy writing involved.
 Of course I knew June would be good, since she is always quick with ideas that are a nice blend of good timing and funny.
 So we worked on those together.
 And then we did it all over again for the next series when Colin [Walton] took over as art director.
 That was another 20 Fakebook card backs.
 No more Fakebook backs, please!